Kontvaine/BootcampProject/Project_static_0618-0717/README.md

 # BootcampProject

 Static version of my Full Stack Web Development course project.
-Fist one, lot of was learned, loads of learning ahead!
+First one, lot of was learned, loads of learning ahead!